crhall-writing/crhall-writing.github.io/_poems/writing-styles.md

 date: 2026-02-03
 layout: poem
 ---
-i once knew one who wrote such wondrous prose
+I once knew one who wrote such wondrous prose
 in lush greens and branches that dreams
 only could hold, such glamour, as
 the whole world was technically righteous